joeries/NPoco/README.md

-This fork is based on NPoco 3.9.1 and supports OleDb such as Excel,Access and so on.
+This fork is based on NPoco 3.9.1 and supports OleDb such as Excel,Access and so on.Online Nuget package name is Joeries.NPoco.

 NPoco
 =====